DaveWM/scripts/README.md

 | mailgun_domain | The domain for mailgun |
 | harvest_user | Username/email for harvest |
 | harvest_password | Password for harvest |

+### update-lodash-imports.clj

+Updates all the `.ts*` files in the given directory to import each individual lodash function separately.

+Open the file in a repl, and run `fix-lodash`, passing in the absolute path to the directory where your code is.